 Treatment of Obsessive-Compulsive Disorder (OCD) with Transcranial Magnetic Stimulation (TMS)

-This study is a research trial of an outpatient, non-medication, non-invasive investigational treatment called Transcranial Magnetic Stimulation (TMS).
+This study is a research trial of an outpatient, non-medication, non-invasive investigational treatment called transcranial magnetic stimulation (TMS).
 TMS applies a magnetic field to the brain for a brief period of time.
-TMS is a procedure that involves 30 minute-long daily sessions every weekday for a series of weeks.
+TMS is a procedure that involves 30-minute daily sessions every weekday for a series of weeks.
 We are testing whether TMS can treat obsessive-compulsive disorder (OCD).

 Participants will be randomly assigned to receive either active rTMS or sham (placebo) rTMS.
 If patients receive sham and/or do not improve, they have the option of receiving real TMS in the second phase of the study.
 All evaluations and treatment are provided at no cost to the research participant.